 Children’s critical illness cover can cover any medical costs you may face if your child becomes seriously unwell, including for any life-saving equipment you need to set up at home.
 It won’t cover all illnesses, so make sure to check what exactly is covered by your policy before claiming, but will typically cover conditions such as cancer and heart disease.

 Even without adding children’s critical illness cover, taking out life insurance for yourself can be of great benefit to your children.
 This is because life insurance plans, especially level term policies, will pay a generous lump sum to your children (if they’re made beneficiaries) should you fall seriously ill or die.
 This will give them financial security should the worst happen.

 How much does children’s critical illness cover cost?

-You can often add your children to your life insurance policy for around £5 a month, but this will depend on your level of cover, personal circumstances, and the insurer you go with.
+You can often add your children to your life insurance policy for low incremental prices, but this will depend on your level of cover, personal circumstances, and the insurer you go with.